 Did you know that 93 percent of communication is “nonverbal” in nature?
 We know this from several studies led Dr. Mehrabian back in the 1960s and 1970s.
 The messages you send to your child rely on how you respond without using words.

-All this is awesome news because you just landed about nine brand new parenting moves in your back pocket to build great listening skills.
+All this is awesome news because you just landed about nine brand new parenting moves in your back pocket to get kids to listen without yelling.

 1. Thumbs up, thumbs down.

 A thumbs up or thumbs down is handy when distance or noise makes it hard to talk.
 You might give your child a smile and a ‘thumbs up’ when he sits nice at the dinner table.
 If you see him standing on the table, you might shake your head or give a ‘thumbs down’.

 Give a pat on the couch cushion when you want your child to come to you and sit down.
 Point to the toys you want your child to pick up.
 Or give the good ‘ole Robert DeNiro “I’m watching you Focker” by pointing to fingers toward your eyes and then pointing them back to your child.
 This is my personal fave; my kids know I mean business.

 Communication becomes incredibly effective when both people are on the same level.
 Squat down to the ground before gesturing or instructing.
 When kids are constantly looking up to listen to an adult, they tend to think more about their stiff neck rather than what you are saying.